OMR-Research/Smashcima/docs/tutorials/2-changing-background-texture.md

 ## Synthesizers

 Internally, a `Model` is a collection of *synthesizers* that are configured and connected together to serve a single purpose.
-Synthesizes come from the `smashcima.synthesis` module and they are responsible for:
+Synthesizers come from the `smashcima.synthesis` module and they are responsible for:

 - synthesizing page layout (dimensions and staff placement)
 - synthesizing staves (empty stafflines)